 Process shots-- images of the water, milk, yeast, and honey being added to a bowl and rising; then flour and salt being added

-• Milk: We recommend whole milk, but 1% or 2% will also work.
-Avoid skim or plant-based milks — neither will deliver the richness we’re looking for.
+• Milk: I recommend whole milk, but 1% or 2% will also work.

-• Honey: We love the subtle sweetness the honey delivers to these bites — not too much is needed, so don’t skimp here!
+• Honey: I love the subtle sweetness the honey delivers to these bites!

-• Yeast: Both instant and active dry will work, but active dry can make the rise time a bit longer.
+• Yeast: Both instant and active dry work; active dry may take longer to rise.

-• Salt: We add some salt to the dough then some to top the pretzels with later.
+• Salt: Add some salt to the dough then some to top the pretzels with later.

-• Baking soda: We mix baking soda with boiling water to create a “bath” for the Pretzel Bites.
+• Baking soda: Mix baking soda with boiling water to create a “bath” for the Pretzel Bites.

 Process shots of Pretzel Bites-- images of the butter and yeast mixture being whisked together